AhaanKanaujia/AhaanKanaujia/README.md

 (github) ahaankanaujia@README:~$ help --current

-Data Engineer at Vibrent Health, where I develop and implement changes to cloud data pipelines
+Data Engineer at Vibrent Health, working on cloud data pipelines using Kubernetes and AWS

-Member of a NLP Research Group at UIUC as an Undergraduate Research Assistant, where I am working on Short-Text Categorization and Keyword Extraction methods
+Member of a NLP Research Group at UIUC as an Undergraduate Research Assistant
 ```